brandwebagency/frontend-dev-test/README.md

 ## Main task
 Create a React app:

-- A main page with a list of games from either TMDB or RAWG;
+- A main page with a list of games from RAWG;
 - A simple search of games based on input;

 #### Bonus